akaladhar/bill-generator/README.md

 Prices of items and their discounts whether they are flat discounts or multi buy discounts is mentioned in YAML file.

- - Prices are hardcoded.
- - Discounts are also hardcoded im a YAML file.
+ - Prices and discounts are stored in a YAML file

 ## Technical Debt
-- Prices and discounts are to be read from a persistent data source.
+- Prices and discounts are to be read from a persistent data source
 - Add Sonar for checking code quality
-- Add logger framework like log4j or similar ones.
+- Add logging framework like log4j or similar ones
+- Add more robust logging and commenting on code

 ## How to run